stackpulse/playbooks/kubernetes/delete-pod/README.md

 [![Import to StackPulse](../../images/open_in_stackpulse.svg)](https://app.stackpulse.io/playbook/create?tab=playbook#https://github.com/stackpulse/playbooks/blob/master/kubernetes/delete-pod/playbook.yaml)

-This playbook performs pod deletion
+This playbook allows you to delete forcefully a pod without any grace period.
+This enables you to delete even stuck or hanging pods.

 ## How to get started